Janavi Gupta

 Hardware Used: Infrared Sensors (x2), Arduino UNO (x1), LEDs (x2), LCD 16x2 Display (x1), Servo Motors (x2)

 Arduino UNO connected to two infrared sensors for touchless input, LEDs for feedback, a 16×2 LCD display for status output, and two servo motors to simulate elevator movement.
-Programmed in Arduino C to detect hand gestures over the sensors and trigger the corresponding LED, LCD message (“Going Up” / “Going Down”), and servo motion to emulate elevator controls.
+Programmed in Arduino C to detect hand gestures over the sensors and trigger the corresponding LED, LCD message.

 Conferences